snowkylin/tensorflow-handbook/source/en/static.rst

     [[3.
 3.]
      [3.
 3.]]

-Placeholder and Variable is also allowed to be vector, matrix and even higher dimentional tensor.
+Placeholders and Variables are also allowed to be vector, matrix and even higher dimentional tensor.

 Basic Example: Linear Regression
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Unlike previous NumPy and Eager Execution mode, TensorFlow's Graph Execution mode uses **symbolic programming** for numerical operations.
-First, we need to abstract the process to be computed into a Dataflow Graph, and express the input, operation and output with symbolized nodes.
-Then, we continually send the data to the input node, let the data be calculated and moved along the dataflow graph, and finally reach the specific output node we need.
-The following code shows how to accomplish the same task as the code does in previous section based on TensorFlow's symbolic programming approach.
-Among them, ``tf.placeholder()`` can be regarded as a kind of "symbolic input node", using ``tf.get_variable()`` to define the parameters of the model (the tensor of the Variable type can use ``tf.assign()`` for assignment), and ``sess.run(output_node, feed_dict={input_node: data})`` can be thought of as a process which sends data to the input node, calculates along the dataflow graph and reach the output node and eventually return a value.
+First, we need to abstract the computational processes into a Dataflow Graph, and represent the inputs, operations and outputs with symbolized nodes.
+Then, we continually send the data to the input nodes, let the data be calculated and flow along the dataflow graph, and finally reach the specific output nodes we want.
+The following code shows how to accomplish the same task as the code does in previous section based on TensorFlow's symbolic programming approach, where ``tf.placeholder()`` can be regarded as a kind of "symbolic input node", using ``tf.get_variable()`` to define the parameters of the model (the tensor of the Variable type can be assigned using ``tf.assign()``), and ``sess.run(output_node, feed_dict={input_node: data})`` can be thought of as a process which sends data to the input node, calculates along the dataflow graph and reach the output node and eventually return values.

 .. literalinclude:: ../_static/code/en/basic/example/tensorflow.py
     :lines: 9-

-In the two examples above, we manually calculated the partial derivative of the loss function for each parameter.
-But when both the model and the loss function become very complicated (especially deep learning models), the workload of manual derivation is unacceptable.
-TensorFlow provides a **automatic derivation mechanism** that eliminates the hassle of manually calculating derivatives, using TensorFlow's derivation function ``tf.gradients(ys, xs)`` to find the partial derivative of the loss function for a, b.
-Thus, the two lines of code for calculating derivatives manually in the previous section
+In the two examples above, we manually calculated the partial derivatives of the loss function with regard to each parameter.
+But when both the model and the loss function become very complicated (especially in deep learning models), the workload of manual derivation is unacceptable.
+TensorFlow provides an **automatic derivation mechanism** that eliminates the hassle of manually calculating derivatives, using TensorFlow's derivation function ``tf.gradients(ys, xs)`` to compute the partial derivatives of the loss function with regard to a and b.
+Thus, the two lines of code in the previous section for calculating derivatives manually,

 .. literalinclude:: ../_static/code/en/basic/example/tensorflow.py
     :lines: 21-23